katiehutc/nytimes/README.md

 ## Project Overview

-This project implements a robust Extract, Transform, Load (ETL) pipeline using **Prefect** to process a large data set of over 400,000 New York Times article headlines and abstracts.
-The core goal is to identify and visualize major cultural and political trends over the last decade using **BERTopic** for unsupervised topic modeling, ultimately loading the results into a fast **DuckDB** database for interactive analysis via **Streamlit**.
+This project implements an Extract, Transform, Load (ETL) pipeline using **Prefect** to process a data set of over 400,000 New York Times article headlines and abstracts.
+The core goal of this project is to identify and visualize major cultural and political trends over the last decade using **BERTopic** for unsupervised topic modeling, ultimately loading the results into a fast **DuckDB** database for interactive analysis via **Streamlit**.

-### Architecture Diagram

-The pipeline consists of three main stages orchestrated by Prefect:

 ## Technology Stack